gimasi/TUINO1_THERMOSTAT/README.md

 ```

-For instant gratification send a 0101 payload and here the relay clicking....
+For instant gratification send a 0101 payload and hear the relay clicking....
 <br>

 # HTML Frontend